Roundwood Timber Framing

 Back in the U.K. I spent 6 years working part time with a film special effects company- Framestore – on movies such as Chicken Run, Mission Impossible and Sleepy Hollow.
 During those 6 years I became a course junky, devouring every woodland management and woodcrafts course I could get my hands on.
 In 2002, after many months in the woods helping Ben Law to build his Woodland House, I was inspired to pursue my passion for woodlands, woodcrafts and community projects.
 Since 2002 I’ve been roundwood timber framing, particularly reciprocal roof roundhouse building, and sharing woodland and woodcraft skills, with people from all walks of life.
 I am a Forest School Leader and work with adults and teenagers on educational projects.

-A life with trees
+A life with trees – a few evocative words.

 I strode out this morning across field and lane carrying nowt but lunch box and axe.
 At the woods I joined my work fellows and we struck a fire first thing.
 Fairly soon wood chips where flying and the thud of axe strikes resounded through the woodland.
 The brutal reality of a razor sharp lump of sold steel on the end of a stick.
 Why is that so appealing?